 James Woodford

 James Woodford is a reporter at New Scientist based in Sydney, Australia.
 He has authored seven books focusing on popular science, nature, and sustainability.
-His most recent books were about the marine environment and involved joining teams of scientists on various expeditions on the Great Barrier Reef and studying great white sharks.
-Woodford has won Australia's highest awards for both science and environment writing, been shortlisted twice for a prestigious journalism award, the Walkley Award, in the categories of news and feature writing, and has experience as an ocean correspondent for Guardian Australia, a science and environment writer for The Sydney Morning Herald, a presenter at the Australian Broadcasting Corporation, and a contributor to many magazines.
-He is known for his expertise in science and environmental issues.
+His recent work has involved studying the marine environment and great white sharks, and he has won several awards for his science and environment writing.
+Woodford has also served as ocean correspondent for Guardian Australia, science and environment writer for The Sydney Morning Herald, a presenter at the Australian Broadcasting Corporation, and a contributor to various magazines.
+He is an experienced and respected journalist in the field of science and environmental reporting.

 The Daily's Verdict